 A good carpet cleaning company should have a pretty good feel for when this is going to be necessary.
 We’ve done more than enough of these jobs to know before we even begin the work what we should recommend to our customers.

 How to Replace the Damaged Carpet Pad

-New pad is installed and then the carpet needs to be cleaned, both on the front of the carpet as well as the backing of the carpet.
-Once all of this has been completed, the carpet can be stretched back in and reinstalled after it’s dried out.
+Finally, the carpet needs to be cleaned, both on the front of the carpet fibers as well as the backing of the carpet.
+Once all of this has been completed, we stretch the carpet back in to reinstall.

 Is This Approach to Removing Dog Urine from Carpet Foolproof?

-The only method for removing dog urine from carpet that’s truly foolproof is going to be a carpet pad replacement and floor sealing service.
-With that said, we do many, many dog urine carpet cleaning jobs each week and have very rarely ever been called back on any carpet flooding work.
-We always recommend flooding treatment if you can afford it because of its effectiveness.
-Topical dog urine treatment is even generally effective when done in the right circumstances for minor pet urine issues, it just doesn’t do quite as good of a job since the pad isn’t fully saturated and rinsed.
+The only method for removing dog urine from carpet that’s truly foolproof is going to be a carpet pad replacement and floor sealing.
+We do many dog urine carpet cleaning jobs and have very rarely ever been called back for an odor that returns.

 We Hope This Helped!

 We know that removing pet urine odors and stains from carpet is not an easy task.
-Hopefully this information has been helpful for you, whether you live in the Denver area and would like to hire us to help you with your carpet dog urine woes, or if you live elsewhere and can use this information to find a reputable carpet cleaning company in your area that knows what they are doing with removing dog urine from carpeting.
-If you do live along the Colorado Front Range and need out help, feel free to either schedule online or give us a call.
-We’d love to hear from you.
+Hopefully this information has been helpful for you.
+If you live in the Denver area and would like to hire us to help you with your dog urine carpet cleaning issues, please don’t hesitate to reach out.
+We look forward to working with you!